 – Scoring: Continue until one Scout is left (the troop direction “champion.”)

 – Materials: for each patrol a large paper grocery bag, compass, and a card with degree readings, one written at the top, one at the bottom

 – Method: Form teams consisting of partner patrols.
 Have each patrol line up in relay formation in a position opposite from the other patrol on its team.
 The first Scout on each team is given the bag, the compass, and the card.
-The top degree reading on the card, if followed correctly, will lead him toward the other patrol on his team.
-On signal, he puts the bag over his head and is turned around three times.
-He then uses the compass and the top degree reading to find his way to the other patrol.
-There he gives the Materials to the first Scout in the other patrol, who repeats the Method, using the lower degree reading (which is 180 degrees opposite from the top reading) on the card to find his way to the opposite position.
+The top degree reading on the card, if followed correctly, will lead him toward the other patrol on their team.
+On signal, they put the bag over their head and are turned around three times.
+They then use the compass and the top degree reading to find their way to the other patrol.
+There they give the materials to the first Scout in the other patrol, who repeats the method, using the lower degree reading (which is 180 degrees opposite from the top reading) on the card to find their way to the opposite position.
 Continue until the partner patrols have exchanged places.
 Note: If there are an uneven number of patrols, simply divide the troop into an even number of teams and pair them up.

 – Scoring: The first team to finish wins.